Glossary

 /əˈluːʒn/ ◊ noun

 Indirect reference that evokes deeper meaning through association and resonance.
-Allusions operate through poetic logic rather than literal statement, allowing complex ideas to emerge through suggestion and metaphorical connection.
+Functions through poetic logic rather than literal statement, enabling complex ideas to materialize via suggestion and metaphorical connection.

 See: correspondence, obliquity, surreptitious